davidphilipbarr/Sweep/README.md

   * ⚠ *Left* half of the Sweep the promicro's USB port must face *towards* the PCB, and on the *right* half the USB port must face *away* from the PCB (so that the promicro's components are visible)
 * Sweep Compact Low - The only version that supports Choc minis.
 * Sweep Compact BLE - Same as the compact but without the TRRS Jack footprint.
 * Sweep34 [deprecated] - This was the OG Sweep, before there was a choc spaced Ferris.
-Use the Sweep Compact instead.
+Use the Sweep Half Swept instead.

 ## Firmware